 This machine is intended to be used by professional, hired operators in commercial applications.
-It is primarily designed for transporting, metering, and dispersing materials, under a range of moisture conditions, without clogging or drastically affecting the dispersion.
+It is primarily designed for transporting, metering, and dispersing materials.
 Using this product for purposes other than its intended use could prove dangerous to you and bystanders.